 I looked at them but really didn’t want one, however, I appreciated her initiative.
 I gave the tray back to her and gave her some money.
 I noticed that she was wearing a cross necklace.
 She was ecstatic to learn that we were Christians as well.

 There is a very large and colorful market in the center of Bangkok.
 So much to see.

 Amy wanted to buy some last minute clothing items.
 Here she is trying on pants.
 She found cuter ones and, of course, had to buy the official handmade takraw ball.

 The market has a large motorcycle parking lot.

 This darling little girl is the apple of her father’s eye.
-She was really cute but I really was trying to get a picture of this baby carrier.
+She was cute but I really was trying to get a picture of this baby carrier.